 Our Advance fares have limited availability, but they're also our cheapest (and you won't find them cheaper anywhere else)!
-These tickets are usually released 12 weeks in advance, but you can find the latest ticket availability and release dates below.
+At Grand Central we release our tickets up to six months in advance - more than twice as long as some other operators - but you can find the latest ticket availability and release dates below.
 If your date of travel isn't shown just yet, sign up to receive email updates from us which will include our latest ticket availability.

 Seat reservations are required for all our trains, so you can travel with confidence.
 All of our great value Advance fares can be changed to a different date or time without a fee (subject to availability), so there’s no downside to booking early!

 Sign up for our booking horizon alerts

 Just pop your email into the box below and we'll deliver you the latest booking availability every Friday, meaning you're always the first to hear about new ticket releases!

 Get the cheapest tickets by booking early - current ticket availability